menofis/MarsRover/README.md

 # MarsRover
-A solution of the "Mars Rover" question for C# as a .net Core 3.1 project.
+A modified solution of the "Mars Rover" question for C# as a .net Core 3.1 project.
+(Warning: May not match the criteria HackerRank or other platforms expect.)

 Question: